Zaeem Qadri: Early life and education

-He is husband of Uzma Qadri.
+He married fellow politician Uzma Qadri.

 Political career

+Pakistan Muslim League (N)

 He was jailed in 2006 for a brief period of time due to his protest on Jyllands-Posten Muhammad cartoons controversy.

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-154 (Lahore-XIII) in by-polls held in June 2008.
 He received 8,211 votes.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-154 (Lahore-XIII) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-154 (Lahore-XIII) in the 2013 Pakistani general election.
 In November 2016, he was inducted into the provincial Punjab cabinet of Chief Minister Shehbaz Sharif and was made Provincial Minister of Punjab for Auqaf and Religious Affairs.

+Quitting the Pakistan Muslim League (N)

-In June 2018, he quit PML-N and announced to contest 2018 general election as an independent candidate.
+In June 2018, he quit PML-N and announced to contest the 2018 general election as an independent candidate.
+His rivalry with Hamza Shahbaz was the reason behind the decision.